KatieLinS/DevOps-Course-Starter/README.md

 ## Running the test

 ### In a terminal

 Run `poetry run pytest` to run the tests

 ### In VS Code

 (make sure you have python extension installed)
 - click on the Flask icon on the left bar
 - click `Configure Python Tests`
 - choose `pytest`
 - select a folder (`root` or `todo app`)

+## Hosting To-Do app on Virtual Machines using Ansible

+### Prerequisite

+Using `ssh-copy-id USERNAME@IP-ADDRESS`,
+- Add your machine's public SSH keys to the Control Node
+- Add the Control Node's public SSH keys to all the Managed Nodes

+(Run `ssh-keygen` to generate an SSH key pair if the machine doesn't already have one.)

+### Deployment

+- copy the `ansible` folder to the Control Node (You can use a command similar to the following line)

+    ```bash
+    scp -r /path/to/folder/ansible  USERNAME@IP-ADDRESS:/path/to/copy
+    ```
+- run the following command to deploy the app on Managed Nodes

+    ```bash
+    ansible-playbook ./ansible/my-ansible-playbook.yml -i ./ansible/my-ansible-inventory
+    ```
+    (You will be prompted to provide the Trello Api Key and Token)